victorqribeiro/memes/README.md

 # Memes

-A PW-App memes, videos and gif app in JavaScript.
+A PWA app with memes, videos and gif app in JavaScript.
 (Reddit parser)

 Live version [here](https://victorribeiro.com/memes)

 # About

-A PW-App that parses [Reddit](https://www.reddit.com) for content, without ads or comments.
+A PWA app that parses [Reddit](https://www.reddit.com) for content, without ads or comments.
 Since the app runs on the client side, there's virtually no costs with servers (trafic and storage).

 # Hot to add subs